DataDog/datadog-serverless-functions/Log/README.md

 # Features

 - Use AWS Lambda to re-route triggered S3 events to Datadog
-- ELB, S3, CloudTrail, VPC and CloudFont logs can be forwarded
+- Cloudwatch, ELB, S3, CloudTrail, VPC and CloudFont logs can be forwarded
 - SSL Security
 - JSON events providing details about S3 documents forwarded
 - Structured meta-information can be attached to the events